DEBTOR-IN-POSSESSION (DIP) FINANCING FOR COMPANIES IN BANKRUPTCY

 DIP Financing Lender for Small Business

 Businesses in financial distress find their sources of new funding shrink just when they need cash flow financing the most.
-A company’s ability to obtain new monies advanced from their current lender may be cut off, and they may also fall into default of their loan covenants.
-A potential business bankruptcy looms.
+A company’s ability to obtain new monies advanced from their current lender may be cut off, and they may also default on their loan covenants.
+A potential business bankruptcy looms large.

 For many distressed companies, there is hope for new financing.
 Using the United States Bankruptcy Courts, they can file for Chapter 11 bankruptcy protection.
 This will allow them to take advantage of Debtor-in-Possession (DIP) financing to help them reverse course, give them restructuring support, and return to profitability.